 This scheme aims to give students experience in working in an interdisciplinary context with a material and visual culture collection.
 In recognition of the changing face of academic engagement, these projects also give students the opportunity to think about how to share their research with a range of audiences and to make use of multiple modes of distribution.
 We encourage applications from all areas of study across the University – previous Awardees have come from areas of study as diverse as botany, criminology, fine art, architecture, geography, dentistry and art history.

 Awardees are supported by our experienced Curators of Academic Engagement and Grimwade Collection Curator.

-Applications for 2022 are open now!
+Applications for 2022 are now closed!